Druid Tools – the Druid Egg

 Druid egg creation according to Pliny the Elder

 Pliny’s record of Druid egg creation, like so many other stories about anything connected with Druids, is fantastical.
 From what I understand, a Druid told Pliny the story of how they made the eggs and then handed him one to look at.
 The story sounds like mythology to me.
-Or let’s be real – they might have just make it up to yank his chain and make themselves sound more magical to scare the shit out of Rome, so they would fear them and leave them alone.
+Or let’s be real – they might have just made it up to yank his chain and make themselves sound more magical to scare the shit out of Rome, so they would fear them and leave them alone.

 So the story goes, they said, in the summer during a certain day in the lunar cycle (though don’t state which), a pile of snakes entwine themselves into a ball.
 And this ball is held together by body secretions and snake spit which he called anguinum.
 For what it’s worth, the Latin word anguinum just means “snake’s egg”.
 Not a very good description of spit and secretions.